auqcauqc/project/README.md

 Settings files and temporary settings files are opened with `with` statements, and will therefore be closed automatically.

-Files are not never entirely loaded into memory in case the file is large.
+Files are never entirely loaded into memory in case the file is large.